veaz/rootstock-academy-dev-course/README.md

 ---

-# Module 4: Smart Contract Security
+# Module 5: Secure Smart Contracts

 💡 **Learning Time**: 4-6 hours
 📹 **Video Lessons**: Available on the platform
 🎯 **Goal**: Identify and fix security vulnerabilities in smart contracts based on professional audit reports

-## Module 4 Overview
+## Module 5 Overview

-In Module 4, you'll learn how to identify and fix critical security vulnerabilities in Solidity smart contracts.
+In Module 5, you'll learn how to identify and fix critical security vulnerabilities in Solidity smart contracts.
 This module is based on a real security audit report and teaches you essential security patterns used in professional blockchain development.

 ### What You'll Learn